 If the practitioner is one of several public-facing practitioners at this location:

-- The organisation should create a listing for this location, separate from that of the practitioner.
+- The organisation should create a Business Profile for this location, separate from that of the practitioner.

-- The title of the listing for the practitioner should include only the name of the practitioner, and shouldn’t include the name of the organisation.
+- The title of the Business Profile for the practitioner should include only the name of the practitioner, and shouldn’t include the name of the organisation.

 Solo practitioners that belong to branded organisations

-If a practitioner is the only public-facing practitioner at a location and represents a branded organisation, it's best for the practitioner to share a listing with the organisation.
-Create a single listing, named using the following format: [brand/company]: [practitioner name].
+If a practitioner is the only public-facing practitioner at a location and represents a branded organisation, it's best for the practitioner to share a Business Profile with the organisation.
+Create a single Business Profile, named using the following format: [brand/company]: [practitioner name].

 Other items of note